 This course is designed to assist students with an Individual Education Plan in their general education courses.
-An emphasis is placed on organization of course materials, preparation for tests, study techniques and learning strategies, as well as time to complete general course assignments and projects.
+An emphasis is placed on interpersonal skills instruction, organizational skills development. test preparation, research-based study techniques and learning strategies, as well as support to complete general course assignments and projects.
+Course content and instruction will be differentiated to meet the specialized needs of the students.